 Do I continue to receive Medicare once I begin working?

 Most persons with disabilities who work will continue to receive at least 93 consecutive months of Hospital Insurance (Part A); Supplemental Medical Insurance (Part B), if enrolled; and Prescription Drug coverage (Part D), if enrolled, after the 9-month Trial Work Period (TWP).
 You do not pay a premium for Part A. Although cash benefits may cease due to work, you have the assurance of continued health insurance.
 (93 months is 7 years and 9 months).”
-(Social Security Administration, The Red Book 2017, Page 31)
+(Social Security Administration, The Red Book 2018)

 The details of how your benefits may be affected are complex and vary depending on which state or territory you live in.
 Generally speaking, for every $2.00 you earn in a job, SSA will subtract $1.00 from you monthly SSI check ($2 for $1 split).